Jewish Disability, Acceptance, Awareness and Inclusion Month

-This February the British Friends of ALEH took the initiative to promote for the first time in the UK, the Jewish Disability Awareness and Inclusion Month (JDAIM) and its key messages.
+This February the British Friends of ALEH took the initiative to promote in the UK, Jewish Disability, Acceptance, Awareness and Inclusion Month (JDAIM) and its key messages.

 JDAIM is a unified effort among Jewish communities worldwide to raise awareness and foster inclusion of people with disabilities in ALL aspects of communal life.
 It is an opportunity to celebrate our commitment to diversity and removing barriers, as well as connecting with our Jewish values.

-To mark JDAIM, the British Friends of ALEH offer various community events and workshops in London over February 2019.
+To mark JDAIM, the British Friends of ALEH offer various community events and workshops in London over February 2020, including ALEH’s JDAIM Tea Parties, Sensory dinners, and Educational sessions for young people.
 Please join us!

 Scroll down to find out how you can mention JDAIM in your own community.